 In these challenging times, we are more committed than ever to training the next generation of leaders devoted to justice, equity, and community safety.
 Click the image below for a full statement of our educational priorities.

 More information about the CCJ Degree

-In addition, the degree has a strong emphasis on the behavioral and societal aspects of criminal behavior.
-Attention is also given to how we count, measure, and explain crime rates, why and how crime rates differ across populations, and learn the various tools criminologists use to predict and explain seemingly random and unexplainable behaviors.
+Also, the degree has a strong emphasis on the behavioral and societal aspects of criminal behavior.
+Attention is also given to how we count, measure, and explain crime rates, why and how crime rates differ across populations and learn the various tools criminologists use to predict and explain seemingly random and unexplainable behaviors.
 The issues examined in our courses are plucked straight from the headlines of the news of our day–issues that desperately need the attention of students who are willing to devote their life’s work to something greater than themselves.

 More information on our department and the coursework can be found in the About section of this website.

 - Our students enjoy a world-class education taught by criminologists and sociologists with degrees from some of the most recognized criminology and criminal justice programs globally, including The University of Illinois- Chicago, The Pennsylvania State University, The University of Oklahoma, and The University of Missouri St. Louis.